 What is hypothyroidism?

 Thyroid gland is an essential endocrine gland located in your neck.
 It is essential for metabolism and other functions.
 Consider it to be your accelerator of the car, as it determines your metabolism.
-When the thyroid gland underperforms, this leads to a condition called hypothyroidism, where it does not produce enough these hormones.
+When the thyroid gland underperforms, this leads to a condition called hypothyroidism, where it does not produce enough of these hormones.
 Hyperthyroidism in contrast to hypothyroidism is a condition when the gland is overactive and produces too many hormones.

 What symptoms develop due to hypothyroidism?